leftthomas/PSCapsNet/README.md

 # PSCapsNet
-A PyTorch implementation of Parameter-sharing Capsule Network based on NIPS 2018 paper [Parameter-sharing capsule with k-means routing]().
+A PyTorch implementation of Parameter-sharing Capsule Network based on the paper [Parameter-sharing capsule with k-means routing]().

 ## Requirements
 * [Anaconda](https://www.anaconda.com/download/)